How to secure your business continuity?

 - Overall, most of our sales comes from sectors not immediately impacted by the pandemic, like public and healthcare sector as well as financial services and telecommunications.

-- We have some exposure towards oil and gas, where our business mainly related to software solutions.
+- We have some exposure towards oil and gas, where our business mainly related to software solutions now to be divested.
 The company has limited exposure towards the sectors currently hit most, such as travel, transportation, airlines etc.

-- In Q2, we saw Covid-19 impact of around 2 percentage points and expect a negative 2-5 percentage point revenue impact in the full year.
-We continue to have a good ability to offset the margin impact of weak market conditions, especially at the lower end of the range.
-The market situation will be continuously monitored and estimations are updated in accordance with improved visibility.
+- In Q4, we saw Covid-19 impact of around 4 percentage points and expect to see similar level in the first quarter.
+We continue to have a good ability to offset the margin impact of weak market conditions.

 What kind of plans has TietoEVRY made to mitigate the negative impacts?

 - We flexibly take actions when needed, subject to the macro economic outlook.
-In Q2, we were able to fully mitigate the negative impact of Covid-19 on profit.
+Until now, we have been able to fully mitigate the negative impact of Covid-19 on profit.